Do I qualify for a Scholarship Funding Award?

 11. What does a scholarship consist of?
 What am I entitled to?

-The Scholarship grant covers maintenance and the University’s tuition fees.
+The Scholarship grant covers maintenance and the university’s tuition fees.
 If your chosen university is not within the UK, HMGoG will cap costs as per UK rates.

-12. What is a maintenance grant?
+12. What is an assistive grant?

 13. What are the different types of Scholarships?